Stable presentation length of 3-manifold groups: Preliminaries for presentation length

 \begin{dfn} Let $G$ be a finitely presentable group.
 Suppose that $C_{1}, \dots ,C_{l}$ are subgroups of $G$.
-A \textit{(relative) presentation complex} $P$ for $(G; C_{1}, \dots ,C_{l})$ is a 2-dimensional cell complex satisfying the following conditions: \begin{itemize} \item $P$ consists of triangles, bigons, edges and $l$ vertices marked with $C_{1}, \dots ,C_{l}$. \item $P$ is an orbihedron in the sense of Haefliger~\cite{haefliger1991complexes}, with isotropies $C_{1}, \dots ,C_{l}$ on the vertices. \item The fundamental group $\pi _{1}^{\mathrm{orb}}(P)$ of $P$ as an orbihedron is isomorphic to $G$.
-This isomorphism makes the isotropies $C_{1}, \dots ,C_{l}$ be the subgroups of $G$ up to conjugacy. \end{itemize} We define the \textit{relative presentation length} $T(G; C_{1}, \dots ,C_{l})$ as the minimal number of triangles in a relative presentation complex for $(G; C_{1}, \dots ,C_{l})$.
+A \textit{(relative) presentation complex} $P$ for $(G; C_{1}, \dots ,C_{l})$ is a 2-dimensional orbihedron satisfying the following conditions: \begin{itemize} \item Any 2-cell of $P$ is a triangle or a bigon. \item The 0-cells of $P$ consist of $l$ vertices with isotropy groups $C_{1}, \dots ,C_{l}$.
+The isotropy groups of the 1-cells and 2-cells are trivial. \item The isotropy groups of the universal covering of $P$ are trivial, and the fundamental group $\pi _{1}^{\mathrm{orb}}(P)$ of $P$ as an orbihedron is isomorphic to $G$.
+This isomorphism makes the isotropy groups $C_{1}, \dots ,C_{l}$ be subgroups of $G$ up to conjugacy. \end{itemize} We define the \textit{relative presentation length} $T(G; C_{1}, \dots ,C_{l})$ as the minimal number of triangles in a relative presentation complex for $(G; C_{1}, \dots ,C_{l})$.
 We say that a presentation complex $P$ is \textit{minimal} if $P$ realizes the presentation length. \end{dfn}

 Our definition requires that the isotropy is only on the vertices, but this is not essential.
 Indeed, if isotropy of a 2-complex is on edges or 2-cells, we can construct a presentation complex by replacing edges with bigons.
 We can consider only the conjugacy classes of $C_{1}, \dots ,C_{l} < G$.
 By definition, we have $T(G; \{ 1 \}) = T(G)$.
 We can allow a presentation complex for $G$ to have more than one vertex, namely, $T(G; \{ 1 \}, \dots , \{ 1 \}) = T(G; \{ 1 \})$.
 This follows by contracting vertices of a presentation complex along edges, without changing the fundamental group.
 More generally, the following holds.